 It’s really important to respect the quantity to guarantee the success of the reaction.
 Remember that everything you are going to use (immersion mix, spoons, containers ) should only be used for the production of soap and no longer in the kitchen !!

-Prepare the colours just mixing the mica with some olive oil.
+Prepare the colors just mixing the mica with some olive oil.

 Weigh the water in a polypropylene plastic container (symbol 5)

-Weight the oils and butters in a jar, big enough to contain about 300g (10.6oz) of finished product
+Weight the oils and butter in a jar, big enough to contain about 300g (10.6oz) of the finished product

 Warm up the oils in a water bath or microwave till they are melted and then let cool them down till 45°C (113°F)